 In some cases, instead of sending all samples to the Biorepository, local sites will keep extra specimens not needed for the study.
 If your local site is storing the extra specimens, you will be asked to sign a separate consent.

 HOW MANY PEOPLE WILL PARTICIPATE?

-Approximately 650 adults (ages 18 and older) and 150 adolescents (ages 12 to 17).
+Approximately 600 adults and adolescents (ages 12 years and older).

 HOW LONG WILL I BE IN THIS STUDY?